 There is a wide selection of products available at EmpireAbrasives.com that will work with your angle grinder, from flap discs and grinding wheels to polishing discs and wire wheels.
 We'd like to provide these safety tips with you so that you get the most out of these products while preventing any potential harm that can be caused to you or others by improper use of an angle grinder.

 What Makes an Angle Grinder Dangerous if Mishandled?

 An angle grinder is a very powerful tool.
 They most often spin anywhere from 9000RPM to 11000 RPM, just inches away from your body, face, and hands.
-So, when you are using a grinding disc, cutting disc, or wire wheel any of them can easily cause severe damage to you or those around you if handled improperly.
+So, when you are using an angle grinder wire wheel, grinding disc, or cutting disc, any of them can easily cause severe damage to you or those around you if handled improperly.
 You can see how easily this tool can grind or cut through metal, so you definitely do not want to see what they can do to the human body.
 Whether it is for you or those around you, respecting the equipment and its safety requirements is always the smartest and safest thing you can do for yourself and any bystanders.